splynx/powerlynx-doc/integrations/splynx.md

 ![Splynx module](images/splynx_module.png){data-zoomable}

-Copy this value and save it.
+Copy the "Powerlynx authentication token" value and save it.
 We will use it in Powerlynx configurations:

 ![Splynx token](images/auth_token.png){data-zoomable}

+Additionally, select the relevant country calling codes in cases where your customers in Splynx use phone numbers that are not in international format.
+This will allow the system to convert local phone numbers to the international format, as Powerlynx operates with international number standards.
+If multiple country codes are selected, the customer will be able to choose from them.

 **Now, let's configure the integration in Powerlynx.**